BloomTech-Labs/lets-get-pizza-be/README.md

     * POSTGRES_USER Set this as the user for your postgres database **recommended to set as postgres**
     * POSTGRES_DB Name of your postgres database
+    * POSTGRES_TEST_DB Name of your postgres database
     * POSTGRES_PASSWORD Set this as your postgres local and test database passwords
     * POSTGRES_HOST Needed to establish postgres connection.
 Set as plza-postgres
+    * POSTGRES_TEST_HOST Needed to establish postgres connection.
+Set as plza-test-db
     * JWT_SECRET  Needed for auth router and password generation
     * FSCLIENTID FourSquare API Client ID
     * FSCLIENTSECRET FourSquare API Client Secret